BUSN – Business

 3 Credits Weekly (3-0-0)

 This is a capstone, inter-disciplinary course that is intended for students in their final year of the Bachelor of Commerce program.
 It reinforces, complements and integrates concepts learned in functional courses earlier on in the program.
-Participants learn how to craft, execute and evaluate business strategies by applying scientific methods and industry best practices to a variety of situations in diverse settings.
+Participants learn how to craft, execute and evaluate business strategies for a sustainable business by applying scientific methods and industry best-practices to a variety of situations in diverse settings.
 Students also engage, both individually and within groups, in experiential learning activities that increase their awareness of the multidimensional and integrative nature of strategic management.
+This part will allow the students to experience the impacts of various strategic decisions on performance measures.
+The course also advances critical soft skills, not least teamworking, presentation, problem-solving, and critical thinking, each pursued by particular course activities.

 BUSN 496